timdream/google-oauth2-web-client/README.md

 - Use the token to request data from Google's server directly from the client-side web app in the browser (with JSON-P or CORS), for example, [this is how HTML Word Cloud does it](https://github.com/timdream/wordcloud/blob/master/jquery.getcontent.js#L124).
 - Send the token to your own server, verify it with Google to associate a Google account with a user session on your site.
 [Documentation here](https://developers.google.com/accounts/docs/OAuth2Login#validatingtoken).

+## Testing

+To run tests, first you would need to pull the required QUnit and Sinon.JS library by running

+    git submodule init
+    git submodule update

+Then, start a localhost HTTP server, for example,

+    python -m SimpleHTTPServer

+Point your browser to [http://127-0-0-1.org.uk:8009/test/](http://127-0-0-1.org.uk:8009/test/) to start testing.
+You will need to disable popup blocker to properly run the interactive testcases.

+You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) and [Sinon.JS](http://sinonjs.org) website.
+All code submission are expected to accompany with testcases.